 In 2010, I did similar workshops in Burma (Myanmar) with the American Embassy in Rangoon, as part of the United States’ International Information Program.

 In between 2006 and 2010, I opened an internationally-themed coffeehouse and bookstore.
 I also began focusing heavily on the tourist-experience.
-That yielded a range of tourist-related opportunities, such as museum walking tours, and a variety of multi-national and multi-cultural excursions.
+That yielded incredible tourist-related opportunities, such as museum walking tours, and multi-national and multi-cultural excursions.